 This is an independent, student doctor-driven research or scholarly project in the fields of basic biomedical and clinical sciences, osteopathic principles and practice, community health, and medical science education performed under the guidance and mentorship of an experienced faculty member.
 The course is designed to provide student doctors with an opportunity to contribute to the development of new scientific and medical knowledge with their own original research or scholarship.
 Prior to enrolling, student doctors must complete an Application for Research Independent Study and return the completed form with required approvals.
-This independent study course is graded on a Pass/Fail basis and student doctors completing non-credit independent study courses do not receive credit toward the degree of Doctor of Osteopathic Medicine degree at ICOM.
+This independent study courses do not receive credit toward the degree of Doctor of Osteopathic Medicine degree at ICOM.